doceducates/solar-app-modern/Veyron_II_Premium_6000W_48V_Inverter_Datasheet.markdown

 ## Notes

 - **Missing Information**: The label does not specify detailed efficiency ratings, battery type compatibility, or exact warranty terms.
 Refer to the full datasheet for additional details.
-- **Verification**: Confirm exact specifications and compatibility with SolRex Energy’s official documentation or support.
+- **Verification**: Confirm exact specifications and compatibility with Inverex Energy’s official documentation or support.

-For further details, consult the complete inverter manual or contact SolRex Energy.
+For further details, consult the complete inverter manual or contact Inverex Energy.